Hideto Tomabechi: Early life and education

 Tomabechi reported having synesthesia as a child.
 Because of his synesthesia, his brain experienced sounds as a visual experience.
 This made it very easy for him to learn and remember.
 As a child, he was able to perfectly learn and memorize Encyclopædia Britannica, World History, and Japanese History.
 He was involved in music and learned to play the piano and guitar.
 Because of his parents' work, he traveled a lot and changed schools several times.
-As a child, he built his own computer game, which was bought by an American software company.
-As a high school student in America, his teachers noticed that he had extraordinary abilities in mathematics.
 At the age of 15, he studied university level mathematics.

 He graduated from Komaba Toho High School and then joined the University of Massachusetts Amherst.
 He received his first degree from Sophia University, then joined Mitsubishi Real Estate.
 After 2 years, he won the Fulbright Scholarship, which only 1 person could receive each year.
 He also successfully entered Yale University's doctoral program.

-Tomabechi was a Fulbright Research Scientist at Yale University and became member of Yale University Artificial Intelligence Research Center and Yale Cognitive Science Program as a Research Scientist.
+Tomabechi was a Fulbright Research Scientist at Yale University and became member of Yale University Artificial Intelligence Research Center and Yale Cognitive Science Program as a research scientist.
 He took part in research by cognitive psychologist Roger Schank, nicknamed the father of artificial intelligence.
 Hideto Tomabechi's Ph.D. research topic was: Cognition Models for Language Expressions and Computational Methods (Tomabechi Algorithm).
 He later applied to the doctoral program at Carnegie Mellon University.
 He continued his research in cognitive science and computer science at Carnegie Mellon University.

-Hideto Tomabechi received his Ph.D in the field of computational linguistics from Carnegie Mellon University (CMU).
+Hideto Tomabechi received his Ph.D. in the field of computational linguistics from Carnegie Mellon University (CMU).
 He was the first Japanese person to achieve a Ph.D. in this subject area, and the fourth in the world.
 His 1993 Ph.D.
 Thesis was entitled "Efficient Unification for Natural Language".